Labterna

 Cloning · Golden Gate assembly

-CHO mAb expression construct
+CHO trastuzumab IgG1 expression construct

 vs. ~3 weeks manually